-Recommendation Class a Level b Low-dose colchicine (0.5 mg o.d.) may be considered in secondary prevention of CVD, particularly if other risk factors are insufficiently controlled or if recurrent CVD events occur under optimal therapy.
-85,86 IIb Α © ESC 2021
+Recommendation Class ^a Level ^b Low-dose colchicine (0.5 mg o.d.) may be considered in secondary prevention of CVD, particularly if other risk for the provide for the particular to the par ШЬ A larly if other risk factors are insufficiently controlled or if recurrent CVD events occur under optimal therapy.
+85,86 ^